The topology of the space of J-holomorphic maps to CP^2: Topological chiral homology

 \begin{definition} For a partial $D_n$-algebra $\mathcal P$ and parallelizable $n$-manifold $M$, we define the topological chiral homology of $M$ with coefficients in $\mathcal P$ to be $B(D(M),D_n,\mathcal P)$.
 We denote this by $\int_M \mathcal P$. \end{definition}

-From now on, we only consider $D_n$-algebras as opposed to partial $D_n$-algebras in this section.
-The goal of the remainder of the subsection is to define a map $s: \int_M A \m Map^c(M,B^n A)$ and recall its properties.
+In this subsection, we only consider $D_n$-algebras as opposed to partial $D_n$-algebras.
+The goal of the remainder of the subsection is to define a map $s: \int_M A \m \Map^c(M,B^n A)$ and recall its properties.
 This map is called the scanning map $s$.
 We use the following model of $B^n A$ introduced in \cite{M}.
-Recall that the functor $Y \m \Sigma^n Y$ is a right $D_n$ functor.
+Recall that the functor $Y \m \Sigma^n Y$ is a $D_n$-functor.

 \begin{definition} For a $D_n$-algebra $A$, let $B^n A =B(\Sigma^n,D_n,A)$. \end{definition}

 If $A$ is a $D_n$-algebra, then $\pi_0(A)$ has a natural monoid structure induced by the map $D_n(2) \times A^2 \m A$.